5 tips for travelling with a mobility scooter

 3. Damage may not be fully covered so insurance is essential

 If your airline, tour operator or train loses or damages your mobility scooter, then you’ll be due a replacement and compensation.
 However, you may not get a like-for-like replacement (for example, you may be offered a bigger chair which doesn’t fold, so you can’t get it in the boot of your car) and compensation may be limited to a fixed maximum.
 For airlines, the maximum is £1,300.
 As a result, additional insurance to cover damage and out-of-pocket costs is essential.
+We offer a disabled travel insurance which covers a lot of important stuff when travelling.

 4. Things are different abroad